Case Questions and Answers

 · It no longer demands that a new home reserve .89 acre foot of water to serve that home but now requires .59 acre foot of annual water resources per home.
 This is a 33% reduction in the anticipated water demand from a new home.

-· It no longer anticipates that impact fees will be the only source of payment for the Lake Powell Pipeline Project.
+· It no longer anticipates that impact fees must be collected now in order to pay for the Lake Powell Pipeline Project.

-· It is not basing 80% of the fee on one project that has not been permitted and may never be built.
-The WCWCD has recognized that it must seek other water sources as well as the LPP.
+· It is not basing 80% of the fee on one project that was not been permitted and may never be built.
+The WCWCD has recognized that it must seek other water sources as well as the Lake Powell Pipeline.

 · The WCWCD used to charge 100% of the fee it imposed on a single-family home to apartment units.
 It no longer does so.